paulkarpenko/us-code-ui/uscode/title-37-pay-and-allowances-of-the-uniformed-services/chapter-005-special-and-incentive-pays.md

 <a id="section-351"></a>
 ## § 351.
 Hazardous duty pay
-**(a) Hazardous Duty Pay.—** The Secretary concerned may pay hazardous duty pay under this section to a member of a regular or reserve component of the uniformed services entitled to basic pay under [section 204 of this title](./chapter-003-basic-pay.md#section-204) or compensation under [section 206 of this title](./chapter-003-basic-pay.md#section-206) who—
+**(a) Hazardous Duty Pay.—** The Secretary concerned may pay hazardous duty pay under this section to a member of the uniformed services entitled to basic pay under [section 204 of this title](./chapter-003-basic-pay.md#section-204) or compensation under [section 206 of this title](./chapter-003-basic-pay.md#section-206) who—

 (1) performs duty in a hostile fire area designated by the Secretary concerned, is exposed to a hostile fire event, explosion of a hostile explosive device, or any other hostile action, or is on duty during a month in an area in which a hostile event occurred which placed the member in grave danger of physical injury;